edoardottt/pwdsafety/README.md

 **This tool doesn't store any information!!**

+**Remember, never use personal info in (or related to) your password!**

 USAGE 💡
 -------------------------------------------------

 - LINUX

-  After downloaded the package and extracted inside go/ folder, for comfort, create the alias:
+  - After downloaded the package and extracted inside go/ folder, for comfort, create the alias:

-  Edit the file /home/{USER}/.bashrc and append to it this row:
+  - Edit the file /home/{USER}/.bashrc and append to it this row:

       alias pwdsafety='cd /home/<YOUR_USER>/go/pwd-safety && go run main.go && cd $OLDPWD'

-  Then just write **pwdsafety** in your terminal where you want.
+  - Then just write **pwdsafety** in your terminal where you want.

 - Other OS(Windows,MacOS and so on...):

-  pwd-safety$ go run main.go [inside go/pwd-safety/ folder].
+  - pwd-safety$ go run main.go [inside go/pwd-safety/ folder].

 DESCRIPTION 🔦
 -------------------------------------------------